 - The opening is drawn as a gap or a marked rectangle in the floor.

-- The joists that would have crossed it are cut and carried by headers on each side.
+- The joists that would have crossed it are cut and carried by a header at each end, which lands on the doubled trimmer joists at the sides.

 Columns and the structural grid